List of awards and nominations received by Simran

 Simran is an Indian actress who has starred in several Indian films. who has predominantly appeared in Tamil, Telugu and a few Malayalam films.
 She debuted in Bollywood and acted in Hindi films, before starring in her first Tamil film V.I.P and her first Telugu film Abbai Gari Pelli in 1997.
-Having a string of successes in her early career, in 1999, Simran received critical praise for playing a blind woman in Thulladha Manamum Thullum.
-However the turning point of her career came with the success of Vaali (1999) which made Simran the most successful actress in the industry.
+Having a string of successes in her early career, in 1999, Simran received critical praise for playing a blind woman in Thullatha Manamum Thullum.
+However the turning point of her career came with the success of Vaalee (1999) which made Simran the most successful actress in the industry.
 At the peak of her career she agreed to play the role of an antagonist in Parthen Rasithen (2000) and in Priyamaanavale (2000) as a woman living in agony caused by a premarital agreement.
 Both went on to become commercial and critical successes.
 She received her first Filmfare Award for Best Tamil Actress for Kannathil Muthamittal (2002), as the mother of an adopted 9-year-old daughter.
 Other than romantic dramas, Simran had also appeared in two blockbuster comedy films alongside Kamal Haasan; Pammal K. Sambandam and Panchathantiram, both released in 2002.
 In Telugu, Simran starred in a series of commercially successful films, Samarasimha Reddy (1999), Kalisundam Raa (2000) and Narasimha Naidu (2001).
 With the success of the 2004 sci fi film New, Simran left the film industry following her marriage with her childhood family friend Deepak Bagga.
 In 2008 she made a comeback to Tamil cinema with Vaaranam Aayiram, where she played the role of a mother and a wife to the characters played by Suriya and won the Filmfare Award for Best Supporting Actress.

-Behindwoods Gold Medals Awards

-JFW Movie Awards

-A night of celebrating the stalwart women artists from on and behind the screen.